 Trump’s wife, First Lady Melania Trump, has tweeted in recent days about the “growing epidemic” of youth vaping.
-Trump in his remarks to reporters seemed to indicate that her involvement pushed him to take the extraordinary step of banning flavors.
+Trump in his remarks to reporters seemed to indicate that her involvement pushed him to take the extraordinary step of instituting a flavored vape ban.

 “The Trump Administration has demonstrated a deep commitment to preventing youth from using all tobacco products, including e-cigarettes, and the finalization of the compliance policy will be an important step in ongoing work to ensure e-cigarettes are not marketed to, sold to, or used by kids,” said the HHS press release.

 Trump’s administration has relaxed regulations on many industries, and even given important jobs to former lobbyists, but it has steadfastly refused to back off on vaping regulations.

 “The Trump Administration is making it clear that we intend to clear the market of flavored e-cigarettes to reverse the deeply concerning epidemic of youth e-cigarette use that is impacting children, families, schools and communities,” Sec.
 Azar said.
 “We will not stand idly by as these products become an on-ramp to combustible cigarettes or nicotine addiction for a generation of youth.”

 Azar said that the decision was made after reviewing preliminary data from the National Youth Tobacco Survey that show “more than a quarter of high school students were current (past 30 day) e-cigarette users in 2019.”
 The survey last year showed that 20.8 percent of students had used a vape at least once in the past 30 days.
 “More than a quarter” could mean an increase of fewer than five percentage points.